What is Dual Enrollment?

 - Students who have graduated from high school may not participate in this program.

 - Credits earned are valid at any Penn State location and may be transferred to another institution in the same way as any other Penn State credits.

 How to Apply for the Dual Enrollment Program

 Interested students should complete, print, and submit the following application materials:

-- Dual Enrollment Application (Click on Nondegree Enrollment Form-Undergraduate.
-Complete the two page online form and then print and submit with additional materials below.)
+- Dual Enrollment Application (Complete the online form and then print and submit with additional materials below.)

 - Official high school transcript